 The present pastor, Billy R. Usery, has served the church since 1967.
-Among church accomplishments under his leadership have been an increase in giving through the Cooperative Program, which now stands at 20 percent; establishment of a World Hunger Day prior to the SBC placing it on the denominational calendar; major support for the Christian Civic Foundation; the development of a Deacon Family Ministry plan; microfilming of the minutes of the church from its beginning through last year; addition of a full-time music/education minister and a major renovation of the church's facilities, which is currently underway.
+Among church accomplishments under his leadership have been an increase in giving through the Cooperative Program, which now stands at 20 percent; establishment of a World Hunger Day prior to the SBC placing it on the choristian Civic Foundation; the development of a Deacon Family Ministry plan; microfilming of the minutes of the church from its beginning through last year; addition of a full-time music/education minister and a major renovation of the church's facilities, which is currently underway.

-Pastor Usery said two of the things that stand out in his mind was the ministry of E. F. "Preacher" Hallock, who taught the church to claim God's promises through prayer, and the preaching of Francis Dickerson, who held three series of services at the church.
+Pastor Usery said two of the things that stand out in his mind was the ministry of E. F. 'Preacher' Hallock, who taught the church to claim God's promises through prayer, and the preaching of Francis Dickerson, who held three series of services at the church.